 KEEP CLEAR AND ACCURATE RECORDS.

-One of the biggest struggles I have discovered is in tracing how property was acquired.
-A spouse may claim that the property was purchased with funds realized from the sale of separate property or funds gifted from parents.
+One of the biggest struggles I have discovered is tracing how the property was acquired.
+A spouse may claim that the property was purchased with funds realized from selling a separate property or funds gifted from parents.
 However, there is no clear trail of where the funds were deposited and where the funds came from to purchase the property in question.
 If you can prove how the funds flowed through the accounts, you can show how to properly classify the property as either pre-marital and separate or marital.
-If you contributed toward your spouse’s separate property’s maintenance, repair, or improvement, then create the paper trail that shows what the monies were used for and how much.
+If you contributed toward your spouse’s separate property’s maintenance, repair, or improvement, create a paper trail showing what the monies were used for and how much.

 SHARE YOUR RECORDS EARLY ON WITH YOUR ATTORNEY.

 One of my biggest pet peeves is finding out from my client at mediation that the property in question was owned before the marriage.
-Sometimes, I am learning that my client knew his or her spouse owned the property in question before the marriage.
-If you know when the property was acquired and it was separate, tell your attorney.
-If you know the property became commingled with marital property, provide your attorney the documents early on that prove this happened.
+Sometimes, I learn that my client knew their spouse owned the property before the marriage.
+Tell your attorney when the property was acquired and if it was separate.
+If you know the property became commingled with marital property, provide your attorney with the documents that prove this happened early on.

 CREATE A PRENUPTIAL AGREEMENT.

-If you are truly worried about your property being seized by your soon-to-be spouse, create a prenuptial agreement that clearly states what each spouse owns prior to the wedding day.
-This agreement should state how the property will be treated upon death as well during a divorce proceeding.
-Note that if you are presented with a prenuptial agreement, take it to an independent attorney to review to ensure that the terms are fair and equitable to you.
+If you are worried about your property being seized by your soon-to-be spouse, create a prenuptial agreement that clearly states what each spouse owns before the wedding day.
+This agreement should state how the property will be treated upon death during a divorce.
+Note that if you are presented with a prenuptial agreement, take it to an independent attorney to review to ensure that the terms are fair and equitable.

-It is best to begin using these tips from the first day of marriage.
-However, if you are just learning them, start compiling the records now.
-If you need help in analyzing your property or want to learn how to protect a specific piece of property, contact Melissa Pearce and Associates, PLC today.
+It is best to use these tips from the first day of marriage.
+However, if you are learning them, start compiling the records now.
+If you need help in analyzing your property or want to learn how to protect a specific piece of property, contact Melissa Pearce and Associates, PLC, today.
 And visit our YouTube channel for more information on co-parenting, communication, and more.